steven05sanchez/Enterprise-IAM-Lab/README.md

 ## Overview

-This project is a hands-on Microsoft Entra ID lab where I built a simulated Identity and Access Management (IAM) environment for a fictional company called **BroncoTech Solutions**.
+This project is a hands-on Microsoft Entra ID lab where I built a simulated Identity & Access Management (IAM) environment for a fictional company called BroncoTech Solutions.

 The goal of this project was to better understand how organizations manage users, control access, and secure identities using Microsoft Entra ID.
-Throughout this project, I practiced many of the tasks that an IAM analyst would perform in an enterprise environment.
+Throughout this project, I completed common IAM tasks such as user provisioning, security group management, administrative role assignments, authentication methods, and Conditional Access.

 ---